 The Housing Executive or housing association should only ask for an immediate order for possession if there is no way that you can repay your debt or you are continually falling behind on your rent and make no attempt to sort out the problem.
 Read more about the possible outcomes when you go to court in our section on eviction.

-You shouldn’t be taken to court if you have fallen behind on your rent because you’ve applied for housing benefit and this hasn’t been paid yet.
-Housing benefit claims can be delayed if
+You shouldn’t be taken to court if you have fallen behind on your rent because you’ve applied for housing benefit or universal credit and this hasn’t been paid yet.
+Benefit claims can be delayed if

-- the Housing Executive doesn’t have all the information it needs to make a decision or
+- the Housing Executive or Department for Communities doesn’t have all the information it needs to make a decision or

 - there is a backlog of claims waiting to be processed.

-If more than 14 days have passed since you’ve given the Housing Executive all the information it needs to make a decision you can ask for an interim payment of housing benefit.
+If more than 14 days have passed since you’ve given the Housing Executive all the information it needs to make a decision on your Housing Benefit claim you can ask for an interim payment.
+If you've experienced a delay getting your Universal Credit paid, you can ask for an advance.
 Housing Rights and other advice agencies can help if you need to appeal a housing benefit decision.

 Writing off arrears